APB97/VSProjectZip/README.md

 * `--skipdirs=<DIRECTORIES_TO_SKIP>`

 	Additional directories separated by `|` (pipe symbol) that need to be skipped when zipping the specified directory.
-For example, users can request skipping the `packages` and `publish` directories by passing `--skipdirs="packages | directories"` (whitespaces are not mandatory).
+For example, users can request skipping the `packages` and `publish` directories by passing `--skipdirs="packages | publish"` (whitespaces are not mandatory).

 	* `--override-skipdirs`